 (d) the right to sue for past infringements of any of the foregoing rights.

 “Order Details” means the specific details of what the SEO Services will include that constitute the order, agreed orally or in writing via email between both parties.

 “SEO Services” means the search engine optimisation services to be provided by the Service Provider under the Order Details.

 “Quotations” means a formal statement or document submitted to the potential client detailing the price to supply the services or goods specified.

 “Required Information” means the information (and materials) which the Client must supply to the Service Provider to enable the Service Provider to carry out the SEO Services.

-“The Service Provider” means Improve Position, which is a trading name of Michael Hutton who resides at 27 Meaden Way, Felpham, West Sussex, PO22 8FA (“the Service Provider”) and who provides search engine optimisation services (“SEO Services”) for sites on the World Wide Web.
+“The Service Provider” means Improve Position Ltd who is a company registered in England and Wales, company number 11815761, who has a registered office of 4 Sudley Road, Bognor Regis, West Sussex, PO21 1EU (“the Service Provider”) and who provides search engine optimisation services (“SEO Services”) for sites on the World Wide Web.

 “Website” means the Client’s World Wide Web site to be developed by the Service Provider pursuant to this Agreement.